mergesort/Boutique/README.md

 Boutique is very useful on its own for building realtime offline-ready apps with just a few lines of code, but it's made even more powerful by the Model View Controller Store architecture I've developed, demonstrated in the `ImagesController` above.
 MVCS brings together the familiarity and simplicity of the [MVC architecture](https://developer.apple.com/library/archive/documentation/General/Conceptual/DevPedia-CocoaCore/MVC.html) you know and love with the power of a `Store`, to give your app a simple but well-defined state management and data architecture.

 If you'd like to learn more about how it works you can read about the philosophy in a [blog post](https://build.ms/2022/06/22/model-view-controller-store) where I explore MVCS for SwiftUI, and you can find a reference implementation of an offline-ready realtime MVCS app powered by Boutique in this [repo](https://github.com/mergesort/MVCS).

+We've only scratched the surface of what Boutique can do here.
+Leveraging Bodega's `StorageEngine` you can build complex data pipelines that do everything from caching data to interfacing with your API server.
+Boutique and Bodega are more than libraries, they're a set of primitives for any data-driven application, so I suggest giving them a shot, playing with the [demo app](https://github.com/mergesort/Boutique/tree/main/Demo), and even building an app of your own!

 ---